check-spelling/check-spelling-docs/Event-descriptions.md

 * [minified-file](#minified-file)
 * [duplicate-extra-dictionary](#duplicate-extra-dictionary)

-ℹ️ As of [v0.0.20](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.20), workflows can configure whether specific events are treated as ❌Errors or ⚠️Warnings.
+ℹ️ As of [v0.0.20](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.20), workflows can [[configure whether specific events are treated as ❌Errors or ⚠️Warnings|Feature: Treat specific errors as warnings]].

 ## unrecognized-spelling